yaminmuhammad/yaminmuhammad/README.md

 - 👀 I’m interested in mobile developer especially with flutter and i'm interested in web developer too
 - 🌱 I’m currently learning React js
 - 👯 I’m looking to collaborate
-- ⚡ I like chelsea football club and like One Piece
+- ⚡ I like chelsea football club and like One Piece anime
 -

 <!-- - 👋 Hi, I’m @Yuummn